SolaceDev/pubsubplus-aws-ha-quickstart/README.md

 | Private Subnet IDs (PrivateSubnetIDs)                             | _Requires_ _input_ | Choose private subnet IDs in your existing VPC from this list (e.g., subnet-4b8d329f,subnet-bd73afc8,subnet-a01106c2), matching your deployment architecture.
 Note: This parameter is ignored if you set the Use private subnets parameter to false, however you must still provide at least one item from the list (any) to satisfy parameter validation. |
 | Security group allowed to access console SSH (SSHSecurityGroupID) | _Requires_ _input_ | The ID of the security group in your existing VPC that is allowed to access the console via SSH  - for a value, refer to the `BastionSecurityGroupID` in the "BastionStack"'s `Outputs` tab in the AWS CloudFormation view (e.g., sg-7f16e910).
 Note: This parameter is ignored if you set the Use private subnets parameter to false.                     |

-### Launch option 3: Parameters for deploying into an existing VPC with only private subnets
+### Launch option 3: Parameters for deploying into an existing VPC with broker services accessible internally within VPC only.

 If you are deploying into an existing private VPC, then you will need the third deployment option.
 This allows broker nodes and services to only be accessed from within the private VPC.
 If both "VPC internal access only" and "Use private subnets" are set to `true`.
 It uses most of the parameters from the first two options.